-Being an Edcamp organizer means being part of an international movement that empowers teachers and communities across the globe, increases collaboration among administrators and educators, allows for free professional development in all neighborhoods without discrimination, and encourages experienced educators to share their experiences with others.
-Since 2010, the Edcamp model has spread exponentially around the world.
-You are now a part of this community!
+Thank you for your interest in organizing an Edcamp.
+Being an Edcamp organizer means being part of a global movement that empowers educators, promotes meaningful professional development, and encourages sharing experiences.
+Since 2010, the Edcamp "unconference" model has spread exponentially, transforming learning for educators around the world.
+You are now a part of this amazing global community!